 You can also check the map to see the use of different plugs and sockets in the world.

 In Japan the standard voltage is 100 V and the frequency is 50 / 60 Hz.

-- The voltage in Japan (100 V) is less than in Indonesia (230 V).
+- The voltage in Japan (100 V) is less than in Canada (120 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances in Japan without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a voltage converter in Japan when living in Indonesia.
+If you don't want to take any chances, use a voltage converter in Japan when living in Canada.
 You can find voltage converters at Amazon.
-Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

-Also the frequency in Japan (50 / 60 Hz) differs from the frequency in Indonesia (50 Hz).
+Also the frequency in Japan (50 / 60 Hz) differs from the frequency in Canada (60 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
 If your converter cannot change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!